 Start with timing — does it matter when engagement happens, or are midnight likes weighted the same as midday interactions?

 Check into how other actions influence your chances of social media engagement, as well.
 For example, Instagram likes when you use Instagram Stories and will show your posts more often to regular story viewers.
-On Facebook, posts with videos receive 400% more engagement than text-only posts.
-For Twitter, hashtags are everything — adding hashtags to tweets can increase engagement as much as 1,065%.
+On Facebook, posts with videos receive 400 percent more engagement than text-only posts.
+For TikTok, hashtags are everything — adding hashtags to videos can help you reach a wider audience and lead to increased engagement.

 Measure the impact of your social media engagement